Barcelona ready to pounce for new striker but director refuses to reveal identity of targets | Goal.com

 Barcelona ready to pounce for new striker but director refuses to reveal identity of targets

-Despite the winter window having slammed shut, the opportunity to add remains open to those at Camp Nou.
+Despite the winter window having closed, the opportunity to add remains open to those at Camp Nou.

 Emergency loan deals can still be completed, although agreements must be reached between domestic rivals.